-It allows you to better control the environment of your developing eggs.
-This saves both you and your parrots the stress that nesting can bring.
+Incubation allows you to better control the environment of any developing eggs.

-This does not, however, fix any nutritional deficiencies or feelings of stress that your parrot is already experiencing.
-As such, you may still contend with soft-shelled eggs.
+However, this doesn’t resolve any nutritional deficiencies or feelings of stress that your parrot is already experiencing.
+So, you may still contend with soft-shelled eggs.

-Soft-shelled eggs cannot hatch in a healthy manner, even under artificial incubation.
-Therefore, you must first and foremost make sure that your parrots are fed a well-balanced diet and feel safe in their living environment.
+Soft-shelled eggs can’t hatch healthily, even under artificial incubation.
+Therefore, you must ensure that your parrots are fed a well-balanced diet and feel safe in their living environment.

-Providing a spacious environment and/or fake eggs will significantly reduce egg destruction caused by boredom.
-Oftentimes, parrots are highly motivated to crush eggs for entertainment purposes.
-Therefore, you can purchase or craft fake eggs to avoid this.
+Providing a spacious environment and fake eggs will reduce egg destruction caused by boredom.
+Parrots sometimes crush their eggs for entertainment purposes, so purchase or craft fake eggs to prevent this from happening.

-Parrots break their eggs because they sense that something is wrong and don’t feel it’s the right time or place to incubate them.
-By keeping your parrot well-fed, entertained, and happy with its environment, it’s less likely to destroy the eggs.
+Parrots break their eggs because they sense that something is wrong and don’t feel that it’s the right time or place to incubate them.
+By keeping your parrot well-fed, entertained, and happy, parrots are less likely to destroy their eggs.